Fall Protection Checklist

 What other resources can help improve my jobsite safety?

 For presenting consistent and timely safety topics to your teams, digital toolbox talks are a great tool to utilize.
-To keep the focus on the safety topics themselves (and not having to find and schedule them), consider investing in a digital solution.
+To keep the focus on the safety topics themselves (and not having to find and schedule them), consider investing in toolbox talk software.
 This will give you digital sign-in sheets and more organized documentation in case you ever need to show safety measures.
-Check out Raken's full digitial library—ready for your teams to implement.
+Check out Raken's library of toolbox talk topics—ready for your teams to implement.

 See how this checklist works in the app